 Unfortunately, many risk factors for loneliness are difficult or impossible to change or reverse including being older, being female, living in a rural area, having a low education level, or having poor health status.

-Hearing loss is a treatable cause of loneliness
+Hearing loss is one cause of loneliness that is treatable

 But it doesn’t have to be this way.
 Thanks to industry-first technologies, Starkey hearing aids deliver superior sound, body and brain tracking, and a built-in personal assistant.
 They are designed to be inconspicuous, fitting in or behind the ear and reconnecting you to the world around you.